ravirun/misfit-ravi/README.md

 ## Topic Overview

-An evergreen satirical exploration designed for macro creator (100k–1m followers), focusing on the growth that mattered most.
+An evergreen satirical exploration designed for macro creator (100k–1m followers), focusing on how creativity reshaped my identity.

 ---